 Dan got a flight of four of their wines, always sure to include a Cabernet Sauvignon option (a favorite in our home).

 The mantle above the fireplace in their tasting room had dozens of bottles with awards.
 We spent some time reading them and were intrigued by their unique creations, including their Mighty Mojito wine cocktail.
 It won a bronze award at the Dixie Classic Fair, a Mid-Atlantic Southeastern Wine Competition in nearby Winston-Salem.
-They also have a G&J in the tasting room, which is a gin and juice inspired wine cocktail.
+They also have a G&J in the tasting room, which is a gin and juice-inspired wine cocktail.

-If you want a souvenir from your day wine tasting at Yadkin Valley Wineries, there’s a small area near the bar with wine-themed trinkets and gifts.
+If you want a souvenir from your day of wine tasting at Yadkin Valley Wineries, there’s a small area near the bar with wine-themed trinkets and gifts.